Skip to Content

 Cost to connect: $105 bi-monthly for 25 years or a lump sum payment of $16,000

-Deadline to connect: The deadline to connect under the subsidized RWSS program is Sept.
-2025 for most areas in Conklin.
-The cost to connect will increase significantly after the funding period expires.
+Deadline to connect: The deadline to connect under the subsidized RWSS program is coming soon.
+If you don't connect, the cost of trucked water will significantly increase after the connection window closes.

 Gregoire Lake Estates Water and Sewer Program